-Our purpose in this paper was to extract quantitatively derived observations about a corpus of information centered around the publications of a society (The Society for Modeling and Simulation International, or SCS).
-The method used was co-citation, which is a graph-theoretic approach frequently employed for identifying topics, clusters, and categories.
+The aim of this paper was to extract quantitatively derived observations about a corpus of information centered around the publications of a society (SCS).
+The method used was cocitation, which is a graph-theoretic approach frequently employed for identifying topics, clusters, and categories.
 Co-citation is also a method employed in search engine optimization (SEO) for web content, and therefore, is one of a number of useful network analysis approaches.
 We have used this method not only to determine important modeling and simulation publications, articles, and authors but also to identify possible "turning point" papers and authors.
 The three main graph types studied were document, author, and journal co-citation networks (DCN,ACN, and JCN respectively).

 While these three graph types were useful in identifying key areas, trends, and authors within simulation, the analysis also paints a larger picture.
-In the emerging era of "big data, " modeling and simulation practitioners should consider data-centric methods (e.g., graph and network theory) for determining important questions about our discipline.
+In the emerging era of "big data", modeling and simulation practitioners should consider data-centric methods (e.g., graph and network theory) for determining important questions about our discipline.
 What types of dynamic models are being used and can they be stratified over time, or correlated with specific authors or disciplinary areas?
 What programming languages predominate in simulation?
 Answers to these questions at one time were mainly answered through survey articles; however, in the future with so much available data, we might consider new forms of data and graph analysis along the lines of the methods discussed in this article.